Westlake-AI/MogaNet/detection/README.md

 )
 ```

-Note: Since we write [MogaNet backbone code](../models/moganet.py) of detection and segmentation in a same file which requires to install both [MMDetection v2.26.0](https://github.com/open-mmlab/mmdetection/tree/v2.26.0) and [MMSegmentation v0.29.1](https://github.com/open-mmlab/mmsegmentation/tree/v0.29.1).
-Please continue to install MMSegmentation or modify the backone code.
+Note: Since we write [MogaNet backbone code](../models/moganet.py) of detection, segmentation, and pose estimation in the same file, it also works for [MMSegmentation](https://github.com/open-mmlab/mmsegmentation/tree/v0.29.1) and [MMPose](https://github.com/open-mmlab/mmpose/tree/v0.29.0) through `@BACKBONES.register_module()`.
+Please continue to install MMSegmentation or MMPose for further usage.

 ## Data preparation